esdairiM/stats_project_youtube_comments/README.md

 ## Acknowledgments

-* Greate thanks to the Dash Framework Community for the greate support.
+* Greate thanks to the Dash Framework Community for their great support.